acoustic-content-samples/wchtools-cli/README.md

 Some deployment scenarios involve a separate development WCH tenant from the staging and/or production tenant.
 In order to compare the WCH artifacts between your two tenants, wchtools provides a command that allows you to compare an export from your source tenant (eg, your source code repository representing the latest state of your tested development tenant) with either the live state of your staging/production tenant, or an export from your target tenant.

 The compare command allows you to compare specified artifacts between two locations.
-The artifacts to compare can be located locally in a working directory or located in the Watson Content Hub.
+The artifacts to compare can be located locally in a working directory or located in the Acoustic Content.

 The compare command can output the results of the compare operation either as verbose output to the console, which includes detailed diffs between the compared artifacts, or it can generate a manifest file that is useful for performing additional actions on the set of artifacts that differ.